tropiano/tropianhs/_posts/2025-12-14-november-report.md

 These reports will get more and more boring until I reach some kind of breakthrough.
 This is because I am just focusing exactly on one thing, publishing **Quantum Physics for Absolute Beginners**.

-Apart from the boo, I focus only on **freelancing to pay the bills**.
+Apart from the book, I focus only on **freelancing to pay the bills**.

 ## [Data Freelance][tg-datafreelance]